ruiming/xmlparser/readme.md

 You can copy the code from the `atom.pegjs` to this website [http://pegjs.org/online](http://pegjs.org/online) to test online.

-I recommend not to used it in production now, for it is not tested enought as well as not fininshed yet..
+I recommend not to used it in production now, for it is not tested enough as well as not finished yet..

+## Features

+- No overwrite
+  If there is more than one node which has the same key name, it will auto concat as a array and there is no overwrite problem.

+- Value within the tag
+  The html or text within the tag that has more than one attribute will be turn into a objecti like `{ value: xxx }`.
+For example, parse `<summary type="html">123</summary>` will returns `{ summary: { type: "html", "value": 123}}`.
+And If there is no attribute in the tag, for example `{<title>Ruiming&#39;s Blog</title>}` will returns { title: "Ruiming&#39;s Blog" }.

+- Based on PEG.js
+  Means that it is generic, but both PEG.js and this project are not formal yet.

 ## Example